Last updated: May 4, 2026

 Frequently Asked Questions

-Who licenses childcare facilities in Montana?
+Who licenses daycares in Montana?

-For Child Care Centers, Montana ARM 37.95.623 requires: 1:4 ratio for infants (0-23 months, max group 12); 1:8 for ages 2-3 (max group 16); 1:10 for age 4 (max group 24); and 1:14 for age 5 and older (max group 32).
-These minimum ratios must be maintained at all times during operating hours, including nap and outdoor play periods.
+Per ARM 37.95.623 for Child Care Centers: 1:4 for infants ages 0-23 months (max group size 12); 1:8 for children ages 2-3 (max group size 16); 1:10 for 4-year-olds (max group size 24); and 1:14 for children age 5 and older (max group size 32).
+These ratios must be maintained at all times during operating hours, including nap time and outdoor play.
+Family Child Care Homes are limited to a maximum of 8 children with no more than 3 under age 2.

 What background checks are required for Montana daycare workers?